 When selecting boneless turkey breast, it’s important to determine what size you need to purchase for serving your guests.
 The easiest formula is to multiply the number of guests x .5 pounds (or 8 ounces).
 For example, if you have 8 people to feed, you will need a 4 pound boneless breast (8 x .5 = 4).

 The type of pellet used lends a distinctive signature flavor to whatever you smoke.
-But the best pellets for smoking turkey are going to be from a wood that lends a delicate smokiness without overwhelming the turkey flavor and spices.
 I usually use a maple-hickory-cherry blend from Traeger.
-They also sell a Turkey Pellet Blend as a limited edition around Thanksgiving, that has maple as its base and is infused with a hint of rosemary.
-If you want to use individual hardwoods, pecan, cherry, maple and apple are also good choices.
+Traeger also sells a Turkey Pellet Blend as a limited edition around Thanksgiving, that has maple as its base and is infused with a hint of rosemary.
+If you want to use individual hardwoods, pecan, cherry, maple and apple are good choices.

-Temperatures between 225-325F are best, depending on the size of the breast and if it’s boneless or bone-in.
-For a smaller boneless breast (4-5 pounds), cooking at 325F will yield great results.
-For a larger bone-in breast, cooking at a lower temperature, between 225-250F will keep it moist and tender.
+Temperatures between 225°F-325°F are best, depending on the size of the breast and if it’s boneless or bone-in.
+For a smaller boneless breast (4-5 pounds), cooking at 325°F will yield great results.
+For a larger bone-in breast, cooking at a lower temperature, between 225°F-250°F will keep it moist and tender.
 Smoking at higher temperatures may overcook the outside of the breast before the inside is done, making the meat dry.
 If you do cook at a higher temp, consider basting with butter about half way through the smoke.

-Yes, with the smoker on a lower heat setting between 225-250F.
-It’s best to heavily baste the breast every 20 minutes while it’s reheating, which will take around 2 hours, depending on the size of the breast.
-Internal temperature should reach 165F.
+Yes, with the smoker on a lower heat setting between 225°F-250°F. It’s best to heavily baste the breast every 20 minutes while it’s reheating, which will take around 2 hours, depending on the size of the breast.
+Internal temperature should reach 165°F.

 Did you make this recipe?
 Let me know how you liked it by giving a star rating and leaving a comment!